From Unit: Creating a Classroom Economy

 Classroom Tip: I read this book aloud before students design their class money.
 This book illustrates the "frequent flyer miles" racked up by dollar bills just like our class money, which will exchange hands many times throughout the school year.
 It's fun to put a star on a single dollar bill at the beginning of the year and keep track of how many students own it at one time or another!

 How Much Is a Million?

 Marvelosissimo the Mathematical Magician demonstrates the meaning of a million by showing his friends that it would take 23 days to even count to a million and that a goldfish bowl large enough to hold a million goldfish could hold a whale.

 Classroom Tip: This humorous and fun book is great to read during the first lesson to help students conceptualize the immensity of numbers.

 A New Coat for Anna

 At the end of World War II, Anna needs a new winter coat, but her mother has no money.
 They use valuable possessions to barter for the goods and services needed to produce the coat.

-Classroom Tip: This book is good to read after students complete the Kids Bank activity in Lesson 1.
+Classroom Tip: This book is good to read during Lesson 1.
 Before money was invented, people traded to get the things they wanted and needed.

 This is a brief history of the development of money and our economy.